dockeroo/dockeroo/README.rst

 layout
     Copies a local folder to container's root with **docker cp**.

+links
+    Links the container to the declared container.
+One per line, format is <container>:<alias>.

 machine
    Docker machine where **container** will be created.
 Defaults to "default".

+networks
+    Enables the selected network for the container.
+One per line.

+network-aliases
+    Adds the defined network aliases for the container.
+One per line.

 script
     Executes a shell script on container upon execution.